progit/progit/no-nb/04-git-server/01-chapter4.markdown

 	$export_ok = "git-daemon-export-ok";
 	@git_base_url_list = ('git://gitserver');

 You can control which projects GitWeb lets users browse by adding or removing a `gitweb` setting in the Gitosis configuration file.
-For instance, if you want the iphone project to show up on GitWeb, you make the `repo` setting look like this:
+For instance, if you want the `iphone_project` to show up on GitWeb, you make the `repo` setting look like this:

 	[repo iphone_project]
 	daemon = yes
 	gitweb = yes

-Now, if you commit and push the project, GitWeb will automatically start showing your iphone project.
+Now, if you commit and push the project, GitWeb will automatically start showing the `iphone_project`.

 ## Hosted Git ##